jizhang/jizhang.github.com/source/_drafts/restful-api-authentication-with-spring-security.md

 </dependency>
 ```

-It's not that Spring Security doesn't come with good default to table schema, but we probably want to have more control over them or we already have a set of user tables.
+It's not that Spring Security doesn't come with good defaults for table schema, but we probably want to have more control over them or we already have a set of user tables.
 If you're interested, here's the link to the default [User Schema][6].
 Instead, I'm using the following schema in this demo.

 ```sql
 CREATE TABLE user (